basler/pylon-ros-camera/README.md

 <u>NOTES: </u>

-1 : 12-bits image will be remapped to 16-bits using bits shifting to make it work with the ROS 16-bits sensor standard message.
+1 : 12-bits image will be remapped to 16-bits using bit shifting to make it work with the ROS 16-bits sensor standard message.

 2 : When the user call the /pylon_camera_node/set_image_encoding to use 16-bits encoding, the driver will check first for the availability of the requested 16-bits encoding to set it, when the requested 16-bits image encoding is not available, then the driver will check the availability of the equivalent 12-bits encoding to set it.
 When both 16-bits and 12-bits image encoding are not available then an error message will be returned.